CST BLOG: Lab Expectations

 All Posts

 When you’re shopping for antibodies, there are so many factors to consider.
 For example, will it work in my cell or tissue model?
 Has it been tested in the application I want to use?
-Sometimes it’s a struggle to find what you need because your options are limited, but in other instances there may be several reagents that seem like they could work in your experiment.
+Sometimes, it’s a struggle to find what you need because your options are limited, but in other instances, there may be several reagents that seem like they could work in your experiment.

 What if you’re looking at a monoclonal, polyclonal, or recombinant antibody against the same target?
 What’s the difference?
 Is one better than the other or are they all designed for different purposes?
 It’s a complicated question, but one definitely worth asking.

-A monoclonal antibody is a homogeneous antibody derived from a single B-cell clone which detects a single epitope within the immunogen.
+A monoclonal antibody is a homogeneous antibody derived from a single B-cell clone that detects a single epitope within the immunogen.
 All monoclonal antibodies begin as a pool of polyclonal antibodies but are isolated through a selection or cloning process to identify and expand the desired monovalent clone.
-Monoclonal antibodies are typically produced from rodent hosts, rabbits and camelids, and are produced via a variety of methods depending on the species and type of antibody desired (as detailed below).
-Traditionally, monoclonal antibodies are generated via stable clones of immortalized B-cells either by injecting and collecting ascites from a mouse or culturing the antibody expressing B-cells and collecting the supernatant.
+Monoclonal antibodies are typically produced from rodent hosts, rabbits, and camelids, and are produced via a variety of methods depending on the species and type of antibody desired (as detailed below).
+Traditionally, monoclonal antibodies are generated via stable clones of immortalized B-cells, either by injecting and collecting ascites from a mouse or culturing the antibody expressing B-cells and collecting the supernatant.
 More recently, newer techniques have enabled recombinant cloning of the immunoglobulin heavy and light chain genes from immunoreactive B-cells for expression and production of recombinant monoclonal antibodies in mammalian cell lines.

 As mentioned above, there are many ways to produce an antibody.
-Generally polyclonal antibodies are purified from the serum of the immunized animal.
+Generally, polyclonal antibodies are purified from the serum of the immunized animal.
 Monoclonal antibodies can be manufactured using a number of different strategies.
 Most monoclonal antibodies are produced by culturing the antibody-producing B-cell hybridoma and collecting the supernatant off the cells.
 Antibodies generated this way can be used with or without additional purification depending on the titer and affinity of the antibody.
-Alternate methods include injection of the B-cell hybridoma in to the peritoneal cavity of a suitable host and collecting the ascites fluid after a period of time.
-This method has the advantage of producing large quantities of antibody rapidly, but has the disadvantage of requiring an animal host and may require an additional purification step to remove lipids and other debris.
-Alternatively, the heavy and light immunoglobulin chains of a monoclonal antibody can be cloned in to an expression vector, transfected in to a mammalian cell line suited for antibody production and expressed ectopically for collection and purification.
-Recombinant production of antibodies is a growing trend among antibody manufacturers due to its inherent consistency and the ability to genetically engineer the antibody.

 Regardless of the clonality or production method, all antibodies must be properly validated in the intended application prior to use in an experiment.
-Even the best antibody, regardless of clonality, host species or isotype, can yield spurious or misleading results when used incorrectly.
+Even the best antibody, regardless of clonality, host species, or isotype, can yield spurious or misleading results when used incorrectly.

 Polyclonal Antibodies Monoclonal Antibodies